Multiple Sclerosis Research Review

 Another region under investigation is chromosome 3p21.
 There are two candidate genes of interest in this region, CCR5 and CCR2B.
 These genes are interesting because aberrant expression of the proteins coded for by these genes has been detected in instances of demyelination.
 We found that some MS patients carry a CCR5 allele with a 32 base pair deletion.
 These patients had an age of onset 3 years later than those patients without the deletion.

-As CHG researchers continue to define the genetic causes of MS, they publish their findings in leading academic journals and share their knowledge with colleagues at meetings and conferences.
+As DMPI researchers continue to define the genetic causes of MS, they publish their findings in leading academic journals and share their knowledge with colleagues at meetings and conferences.

 // top //